Polska / podkarpackie

 Małgorzata Kuźma /

-Jews settled down in Dubiecko at the end of 16th century, although their presence there was first noted in documents from 1622.
-In the first half of the 18th century, Jews already had a kehillah, a synagogue and a cemetery.
+Jews probably started to settle down in Dubiecko at the end of 16th century, although their presence had already been recorded in official documents dating back to 1622.
+In the mid-18th century, local Jews were already organised in a kehilla, which owned a synagogue and a cemetery.
 In 1765, 116 Jews lived in Dubiecko and the Jewish community comprised 136 Jews.
 Twenty years later, there were already 225 Jews in the town.
-In 1774, two Jewish butchers named Lejba were reported in Dubiecko.
-In 1799, the bishop of Przemyśl, Jan Bokuma, ordered that the synagogue, which was under construction at that time, be pulled down because the required permission for its erection had not been obtained .
+In 1774, two Jewish butchers named Lejba were registered in Dubiecko.
+In 1799, the bishop of Przemyśl, Jan Bokuma, ordered for the synagogue to be pulled down because the required permission for its erection had not been obtained.

 Małgorzata Kuźma /